 Voting residence and the Federal Post Card Application (FPCA)

 It is important to remember that your voting residence address listed on the FPCA must be an address in the United States.
-Placing an overseas address in Section 2 of the form may result in your form being rejected.
+Placing an overseas address in Section 2 of the form may automatically disqualify you.

 Children born outside the U.S.

-Voting rights vary by State for U.S. citizens born overseas who have never established residence in the United States.
-In some States, U.S. citizens 18 years or older who were born abroad but have never resided in the U.S. are eligible to vote absentee.
-A listing can be found here.
+Voting rights vary by state for U.S. citizens born overseas who have never established residence in the United States.
+In some states, U.S. citizens 18 years or older who were born abroad but have never resided in the U.S. are eligible to vote absentee.

 Students studying abroad

-If you are living overseas for an extended period during an election season and will need to vote absentee, complete an FPCA at FVAP.gov to request your absentee ballot.
+If you are living overseas for an extended period during an election season and will need to vote absentee, use the Federal Post Card Application (FPCA) to request your absentee ballot.
 Your voting residence will continue to be your last residence prior to leaving the United States to study abroad.